When Divorce Happens, Will Your Children Have to Choose?

 You are Writing Your Child’s Memoir

 When parents divorce, it’s as if a new chapter is being written in their child’s life.
-This chapter, while inevitable for many families, can take vastly different tones depending on how the separation is handled.
-For children, their understanding of family, relationships, and even themselves is deeply influenced by the dynamics they experience during this time.
+This chapter, while inevitable for many families, can take vastly different tones.
+Children are deeply influenced by the dynamics they experience during this time.

 Mediate or Marinate?

 Are you ready to design your new life or would you prefer to marinate in a sauce of what I call FHAD: Fear, Hurt, Anger, and Disappointment?
-FHAD can have a profound impact on our physical and emotional well-being, negatively shaping how we think, behave, and interact with others.
-It can impact our relationships, our work, and in general, make us feel more stuck.
-So how do you know that you are ready for mediation?
 Here are some indicators that couples are ready for mediation.